Rabadash8820/ImageCruncher/README.md

 Finally, the filtered values are stored back into the original array (which, remember, was passed by reference) and the filtered pixel array's memory is deallocated.
 The original array passed in thus holds the "return" values afterward.

-The median() function defines a function pointer that sorts a 1D array of numbers.
-Based on the SortMethod enum passed in, it points this sort function to the address of the insertionSort, quickSort, or bubbleSort functions.
-Each of these sort functions will accept a reference pointer to the 1D array representing the window, and sort it.
-Median() assumes that after the appropriate sort function is called, the window array has been sorted.
+The median() function sorts a 1D array of numbers using the quickSort() functions.
+This sort functions will accept a reference pointer to the 1D array representing the window, and sort it.
+Median() assumes that after the quickSort() is called, the window array has been sorted.
 At this point, it returns the median value based on whether the window size is odd or even.